Gipsy Moth IV: The Gipsy Moth Trust

-Gipsy Moth IV is a regular visitor to Bucklers Hard, especially for winter maintenance, during which times she can be viewed on special open days.

-In May 2017 she attended the Jersey Boat Show to celebrate the 50th Anniversary of Chichester's circumnavigation.
+Gipsy Moth IV was a regular visitor to Bucklers Hard, especially for winter maintenance, during which times she was viewed by the public on special open days.
+In May 2017 she attended the Jersey Boat Show to celebrate the 50th anniversary of Chichester's circumnavigation.

-The yacht was owned and maintained by a registered charity, The Gipsy Moth Trust until 2021.
+The yacht was owned and maintained by The Gipsy Moth Trust, a registered charity, until 2021.
 Her costs were funded by paying passengers and crew, and by donations to the Trust.

-As of November 2015 the inside back cover of all new British passports have an illustration of Gipsy Moth IV.

 In February 2021 she was put up for sale by the Trust when COVID-19 badly affected the continued operation of the Trust.

-In March 2022, she was purchased by Simon Oberholzer who has undertaken her third complete restoration (back to her "1967 state").
-In addition, more than one thousand documents, artifacts and memorabilia (range from minted coins to issued stamps and tea clothes) have been collected.
-Gipsy Moth IV's 2022 restoration was completed just a day before her Royal Review by the Princess Royal at Cowes Week on 6th August 2022.
-The cumulative cost of the Gipsy Moth IV restorations now exceed 2 million British Pounds.
+Second restoration

+In March 2022, Gipsy Moth IV was purchased by Simon Oberholzer.
+Oberholzer undertook her second complete restoration, back to her original 1967 state, at the Elephant Boatyard on the River Hamble.

-Gipsy Moth has a full keel and wide turning circle.
-In order to manouver into small spaces in today's marinas, a specially designed electric powered water thruster was developed and has been installed in the bow during the 2022 restoration.
-This allows her now to turn easily without compromising her structural integrity or ruining the aesthetics of her classic lines.
+As Gipsy Moth has a full keel and wide turning circle, and in order to manoeuvre her into small spaces in today's marinas, a specially designed electric powered water thruster was developed and installed in the bow during the restoration.
+This allows Gipsy Moth IV to turn easily without compromising her structural integrity or ruining the aesthetics of her classic lines.

-Gipsy Moth IV sails under the British flag (Red Ensign) and is linked to the Royal Thames Yacht Club.
+Gipsy Moth IV's 2022 outer-restoration was completed just a day before her Royal Review by the Princess Royal at Cowes Week and the Solent Platinum Jubilee Celebration on 6 August 2022.
+The cumulative cost of the Gipsy Moth IV and restorations now exceeds £2 million.

+In addition to the restoration, Oberholzer has collected more than one thousand documents, articles, artifacts and other memorabilia (ranging from minted coins to issued stamps and tea clothes) which relate to Gipsy Moth IV and which secures her status as a sailing legend.

+The inside back cover of Series B British passports, issued between 2015 and 2020, have an illustration of Gipsy Moth IV.

+The restoration activities surrounding Gipsy Moth IV during 2022–2023 have not been limited to the yacht itself, but have been extended to include the creation and updating of the Gipsy Moth IV logo by Bas van der Heide, who has a long association with various of The Ocean Race yachts (and who designed boats like ABN Amro 1 and 2 – and most recently Jajo in 2023).
+In addition, a website about Gipsy Moth IV and Sir Francis Chichester was created.